Faucet Repair Services

 - Disc – Disc faucets use an internal mixing chamber (known as a pressure balance cartridge) within the body of the faucet.
 These are the newest faucets on the market, and they are very reliable and durable, requiring little maintenance.
 The flow of water is controlled by two ceramic plates at the bottom of the faucet body, which raise and lower as the flow of water is adjusted via the handle.

 Cartridge – Cartridge faucet can be found in both single-handle and double-handle varieties, though both are more identifiable by how they feel when they operate, rather than how they look.
 A single-handle cartridge faucet adjusts water flow in an “up/down” manner, while the temperature is adjusted with a “right/left” motion.
 Double-handle cartridge faucets look identical to many compression faucets.
 In a compression faucet, the handle must be securely tightened to restrict water flow, while this is more smooth and consistent with a cartridge faucet, which doesn’t require added pressure to staunch the flow of water.

 - Compression – Compression faucets are the oldest style of faucet, and among the first type ever used.
 Since the beginning of indoor, on-demand plumbing, compression faucets have been the chief method of delivery.
 While they are the simplest to construct and the least expensive to purchase, they are prone to leaks and require routine maintenance.
 The temperature is adjusted via the separate

 No More Leaks!

 Ball, cartridge, and disc faucets are known as “washerless” faucets because they don’t need a washer to stop the flow.
-If you need faucet repair or installation services in Moscow, Tobyhanna and Clifton Township, PA, then call Freedom Flow Plumbing and Heating Services today at (570) 468-8217.
+If you need faucet repair or installation services in Clifton Township and Scranton, PA, then call Freedom Flow Plumbing and Heating Services today at (570) 468-8217.
 We are your plumbing and heating servants!